serverless/aws-ai-stack/README.md

 **Update serverless-compose.yml**

-- Update the `stages.default.customDomainName` to your custom domain name.
+- Update the `stages.prod.params.customDomainName` to your custom domain name.
-- Update the `stages.default.customDomainCertificateARN` to the ARN of the certificate you created in ACM.
+- Update the `stages.prod.params.customDomainCertificateARN` to the ARN of the certificate you created in ACM.

 ### Create the secret for JWT token authentication